 See full summary »

 Poor Red Jones gets fired from every job he tries.
 His fiancée gives him one last chance to make good when he becomes a Fuller Brush man.
 His awkward attempts at sales are further ...
 See full summary »

 An American actor (Arthur Tyler) impersonating an English butler is hired by a nouveau riche woman (Effie Floud) from New Mexico to refine her husband and headstrong daughter (Aggie).
 The ...
 See full summary »

 Abdullah (John Agar)has reached manhood as the son of a physician without knowing he is the true Caliph of Islam.
 Stirred by the conditions in his country, he infiltrates the palace and ...
 See full summary »

-Scatterbrained Sally Elliott gets a job as a Fuller brush girl and, as expected, her attempts at selling cosmetics door-to-door are disastrous.
-Things get worse when one of her customers is murdered and she becomes the prime suspect.
-She and her poor fiancé Humphrey find themselves dodging the police while trying to catch the real killer.Written by
+Scatterbrained Sally Elliott tries to get a job as a Fuller brush girl and desperate for money she borrows her friend's kit without permission and her attempts at selling cosmetics door-to-door are disastrous.
+She and her fiance Humphrey get involved in a smuggling scheme and she becomes the prime suspect in first one and then a second murder.
+She and Humphrey find themselves dodging the police while trying to catch the real killers.Written by

 Daniel Bubbeo <email@example.com>

 7 of 11 people found this review helpful.

 Was this review helpful to you?